TimBurg/MA_thesis_markdown/source/07_theory.md

 As for the approximation quality, different interpolants do behave differently for the space in between the data sites and are distinguished by their approximation and or convergence properties for special classes of interpolated functions $F$.
 However, when no such functions (just the values $F(x_i)$) are given, the accuracy of an interpolation can not generally be assessed.
-Because this is the case here, determining qualities for the RBF-interpolant are discussed in [@sec:surf_cond].
+Because this is the case here, determining qualities for the RBF-interpolant in the context of surface interpolation are discussed in [@sec:surf_cond].

 The interpolant $S$ is constructed as a linear combination of scaled radial basis functions centered at the data sites: